Mario Bros.

-is a 1983 arcade game developed and published for arcades by Nintendo.
+is a 1983 platform game developed and published by Nintendo for arcades.
 It was designed by Shigeru Miyamoto and Gunpei Yokoi, Nintendo's chief engineer.
-Italian twin brother plumbers Mario and Luigi exterminate creatures emerging from the sewers by knocking them upside-down and kicking them away.
-The Famicom/Nintendo Entertainment System version is the first game produced by Intelligent Systems.
-It is part of the Mario franchise, but originally began as a spin-off from the Donkey Kong series.
+Players control Italian twin brother plumbers Mario and Luigi as they exterminate turtle-like creatures, giant flies, and crabs emerging from the sewers of New York City by knocking them upside-down and kicking them away.
+The Famicom/NES version was the first game to be developed by Intelligent Systems.
+It is part of the Mario franchise and the first spin-off of the Donkey Kong series.

-The arcade and Famicom/Nintendo Entertainment System versions were received positively by critics.
-Elements introduced in Mario Bros. such as spinning bonus coins, turtles which can be flipped onto their backs, and Luigi were carried over to Super Mario Bros.
-(1985) and became staples of the series.
+The arcade and Famicom/NES versions were received positively by critics.
+Elements introduced in Mario Bros., such as spinning bonus coins, turtles that can be flipped onto their backs, and Luigi, were carried over to Super Mario Bros.
+(1985) and became staples of the Mario series.

-An updated version of Mario Bros. is included as a mini game in all of the Super Mario Advance series and numerous other games.
-Mario Bros. has been re-released through Nintendo's online stores for later systems.
+An updated version, titled Mario Bros.
+Classic, is included as a minigame in all of the Super Mario Advance series and Mario & Luigi: Superstar Saga (2003).
+The NES version of Mario Bros. was re-released through the Wii and Wii U's Virtual Console, as well as the Nintendo Classics service for the Nintendo Switch.
+The original arcade version was released by Hamster Corporation as part of the Arcade Archives series for the Switch in 2017.